I was worth staying for 💜

 For anyone in recovery who’s grieving a relationship right now:

-One of the hardest things I’ve had to learn is this:
+One of the hardest things I’m learning is this:

 sometimes someone doesn’t leave because you weren’t enough.